-- i.
-Upon the issuance by the financing authority of bonds pursuant to this section, other than refunding bonds, the net proceeds of the bonds shall be transferred to the development authority.
-The development authority shall establish four funds in which the net proceeds of the bonds issued pursuant to this section, and any State appropriations for school facilities projects, shall be deposited.
-The four funds shall be as follows: - 14 (1) the SDA District Project Fund, in which shall be deposited 15 any funds made available for the State share of costs for SDA district school facilities projects, which funds shall include, but not 16 17 be limited to, the proceeds of bonds issued pursuant to subsection a.
-18 of this section for the State share of costs for SDA district school 19 facilities projects, the proceeds of any general obligation or other 20 bonds that may be authorized for SDA district school facilities 21 projects, and any State appropriations for SDA district school 22 facilities projects; - Maintenance Grants Fund, in which shall be deposited any funds made available for the State share of costs for school facilities projects in districts other than SDA districts, which funds shall include, but not be limited to, the proceeds of bonds issued pursuant to subsection a. of this section for the State share of costs for school facilities projects in districts other than SDA districts, the proceeds of any general obligation or other bonds that may be authorized for school facilities projects in districts other than SDA districts, and any State appropriations for school facilities projects in districts other than SDA districts other than SDA districts. - 34 (3) (a) the SDA District Emergent Project Fund, in which shall 35 be deposited any funds made available for emergent projects in 36 SDA districts under the "Emergent Condition Remediation Program" established pursuant to section 20 of P.L.
-37 38 c.
-(C.) (pending before the Legislature as this bill), which 39 funds shall include, but not be limited to, the proceeds of bonds issued pursuant to subsection a. of this section for the State share of 40 41 costs for SDA district emergent projects, the proceeds of any 42 general obligation or other bonds that may be authorized for SDA 43 district emergent projects, and any State appropriations for SDA 44 district emergent projects; - (b) as used in this paragraph, "emergent project" means a school facilities project or other capital project eligible for State funding that would alleviate a condition that, if not corrected on an expedited basis, would render a building or facility so potentially injurious or hazardous that it causes an imminent peril to the health and safety of students or staff; and
+- (1) the SDA District Project Fund, in which shall be deposited any funds made available for the State share of costs for SDA district school facilities projects, which funds shall include, but not be limited to, the proceeds of bonds issued pursuant to subsection a. of this section for the State share of costs for SDA district school facilities projects, the proceeds of any general obligation or other bonds that may be authorized for SDA district school facilities projects, and any State appropriations for SDA district school facilities projects; - (2) the Regular Operating District Construction and Maintenance Grants Fund, in which shall be deposited any funds made available for the State share of costs for school facilities projects in districts other than SDA districts, which funds shall include, but not be limited to, the proceeds of bonds issued pursuant to subsection a. of this section for the State share of costs for school facilities projects in districts other than SDA districts, the proceeds of any general obligation or other bonds that may be authorized for school facilities projects in districts other than SDA districts, and any State appropriations for school facilities projects in districts other than SDA districts other than SDA districts; 1and 1 - (3) (a) the SDA District Emergent Project Fund, in which shall be deposited any funds made available for emergent projects in SDA districts under the "Emergent Condition Remediation Program" established pursuant to section 20 of P.L. , c.
+(C.) (pending before the Legislature as this bill), which funds shall include, but not be limited to, the proceeds of bonds issued pursuant to subsection a. of this section for the State share of costs for SDA district emergent projects, the proceeds of any general obligation or other bonds that may be authorized for SDA district emergent projects, and any State appropriations for SDA district emergent projects;

+(b) as used in this paragraph, "emergent project" means a school facilities project or other capital project eligible for State funding that would alleviate a condition that, if not corrected on an expedited basis, would render a building or facility so potentially injurious or hazardous that it causes an imminent peril to the health and safety of students or staff 1[; and

-3 (4) the Charter School and Renaissance School Project 4 Construction and Maintenance Fund in which shall be deposited any 5 funds made available for school facilities projects of charter schools 6 or renaissance school projects located in SDA districts approved 7 pursuant to section 5 of P.L. , c.
-(C.) (pending before the 8 Legislature as this bill), which funds shall include, but not be 9 limited to, the proceeds of bonds issued pursuant to subsection a. of 10 this section for the State share of costs for school facilities projects of charter schools and renaissance school projects physically 11 12 located in SDA districts, the proceeds of any general obligation 13 bonds that may be authorized for SDA district charter school or 14 renaissance school project school facilities projects or any State 15 appropriations for SDA district charter school or renaissance school 16 project school facilities projects.
+(4) the Charter School and Renaissance School Project Construction and Maintenance Fund in which shall be deposited any funds made available for school facilities projects of charter schools or renaissance school projects located in SDA districts approved pursuant to section 5 of P.L., c.
+(C.) (pending before the Legislature as this bill), which funds shall include, but not be limited to, the proceeds of bonds issued pursuant to subsection a. of this section for the State share of costs for school facilities projects of charter schools and renaissance school projects physically located in SDA districts, the proceeds of any general obligation bonds that may be authorized for SDA district charter school or renaissance school project school facilities projects or any State appropriations for SDA district charter school or renaissance school projects school facilities projects 1.